noahgift/cloud-data-analysis-at-scale/topics/aws-lambda.md

 * Directions (Do one or both):

     * Basic Version: Create an AWS Lambda function that takes an input and run it inside of a Step Function
-    * Advanced Version: Create an AWS Lambda function that takes an input and run it inside of a Step Function, send the ouput to another AWS Lambda
+    * Advanced Version: Create an AWS Lambda function that takes an input and run it inside of a Step Function, then send the output to another AWS Lambda.
+See the Marco Polo Step Function above.
     * Share screenshot + gist in slack.